 The following is the first chapter of my second Martha’s Vineyard Mystery novel entitled Deadly Catch!
-It is the follow-up to The JAWSfest Murders and the predecessor of White Shark, and Pretty Vineyard Girls.
+It is the follow-up to The JAWSfest Murders and the predecessor of White Shark, Pretty Vineyard Girls and Dead And Buried.
 I really hope you enjoy it!
 If you have already read this book and enjoyed it, please leave a positive comment in the field below.
 I’d love to hear from you.

 Charles’ face exploded through the water to find the hot July sun waiting for him.
 It did not take long for the coolness of the ocean to drip away and the warmth of the mid-summer rays to heat his skin.
 He couldn’t have asked for a more beautiful day.
 July on Martha’s Vineyard was full of flawless days.
 One hundred and twenty five thousand annual tourists could attest to that.
 Charles looked back over his shoulder at the now familiar Fuller Street Beach.
 There were quite a few families on it today.
 In the past, Charles had swum in the early morning and the beach had been quiet but today he was swimming at peak time and he had a lot of company.
 Swimming parallel to the beach, he did the breaststroke for a while before breaking into a full front crawl.